 Figure S3, related to Figure4, shCD9 knockdown mimics increases JQ1 sensitivity in 3 TNBC cell lines

 (A) Heatmap of highly variable genes in our analysis which are synergistic targets from Shu et al study expressed in each individual cell with cells ranked by velocity pseudotime.

+(B) Heatmap of highly variable genes in our analysis which are resistant targets from Shu et al study expressed in each individual cell with cells ranked by velocity pseudotime.

+(C) Heatmap of highly variable genes in our analysis which are stem cell or embryonic diapause markers from Rehman et al study expressed in each individual cell with cells ranked by velocity pseudotime.

+(D) Kaplan-Meier curve of relapse-free survival in patients with basal-like 2 breast cancer (n=101) based on low or high CD9 protein split on median level.
+Significance is determined by log-rank test.

-Sensitivity to JQ1 (50nM) for 96h (left) and representative immunofluorescence figures of CD9 surface expression of indicated cell lines.
+(E-F) Sensitivity to JQ1 (50nM) for 96h (left) and representative immunofluorescence figures of CD9 surface expression of indicated cell lines.
 Scale bars: 50 μm.